mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 ## Running a coroutine

-But `lunch` is also a coroutine and if you call it, it doesn’t really “run” in the sense that you want it.
+But `lunch` is also a coroutine and if you call it, it doesn't really “run” in the sense that you want it.

 You need to use `asyncio.run` to take a coroutine and kick things off.